lizhuan1997/lizhuanSSSS/README.md

 Tensor network gives the most accurate solution.
 ### 2. Monte Carlo simulation
 `MCMC.m` and ` montecarloalgorithm.py`.
 We exhaustively search for all possible ground state configurations.
-After about 1 million times sampling we obtain configuration number.
+After about 1 million times sampling we obtain the configuration number.

-We use similar exhaustive sampling to compute partition function Z.
+We use similar exhaustive sampling to compute partition function Z. Not accurate, but useful for validation.
 ### 3. Wang-Landau Algorithm

 `wanglandau.py` and `Wang.m`.